flutter/website/src/content/platform-integration/android/compose-activity.md

 [developer.android.com]({{site.android-dev}}/jetpack/androidx/releases/compose-kotlin)
 link in the code snippet and adjust `kotlinCompilerExtensionVersion`, as necessary.
-You should only need to do this if you receive errors during `flutter run`, and those errors tell you which versions are installed on your machine.
+You should only need to do this if you receive errors during `flutter run` and those errors tell you which versions are installed on your machine.

 2. Next, add the following block at the bottom of the file, at the root level: